-According to the 7th edition of the APA, it requires to include all authors up to and including 20.
+According to the APA 7th edition, it requires to include all authors up to and including 20.
 For 21 or more authors, the first 19 authors should be listed and then the last author.
-In APA 6th edition, all authors should be listed for 2–7 authors, and the first 6 authors should be listed for 8 or more authors then the last author.
+In APA 6th edition, all authors should be listed for 2–7 authors, and the first 6 authors should be listed for 8 or more authors, then the last author.

 The APA 6th edition required authors to include the publisher’s location when you cite from a print book.
 The city and state should be included for US-based publishers, while the city and country for publishers anywhere else.

 However, the APA 7the edition requires adding the name of the publisher only; therefore, no publisher’s location is required.

 Best Edit & Proof’s editors and proofreaders aim for proper scholarly and academic tone and style in your manuscript.
 They will improve the chances of your research manuscript getting accepted for publication.
 Our doctorally qualified editors provide subject-matter proofreading and editing services in several fields categorized under various disciplines.
 Having considerable knowledge and expertise, they will help you find the right tone and style for your paper.